rotteegher39/exsepro-bevy/README.md

-# exsepro-bevy
+# External Search Protocol or exsepro-bevy
-Just me learing Rust by creating a game with Bevy.
+Just me learning Rust by creating a game with Bevy.